Františkovy Lázně Sights – The best places

 Glauber Springs Drinking Hall (Dvorana Glauberových pramenů)

-Let’s start in the Františkovy Lázně spa district.
-In 1920, three new springs were discovered in the middle of the center, the church spring and the Glauber III and IV springs.
-Ten years later, a wonderful oval foyer was completed, penned by Ernst Engelhart.
-The four sgraffito at the ends of the hall symbolize the development of Franzensbad into a modern spa and show, among others, the water carriers of Cheb.
+We start in the Franzensbad spa district.
+In 1920, three new springs were discovered right in the center, the Church Spring and the Glauber III and IV springs.
+Ten years later, a wonderful oval Wandelhalle designed by Ernst Engelhart was completed.
+The four sgraffiti at the end of the hall symbolize Franzensbad’s development into a modern spa town and depict, among other things, the water bearers of Eger.

-The latter, by the way, had not been very enthusiastic about the hall; in 1791 they destroyed some of the installations and dared to revolt when they saw themselves deprived of their business basis by the canalization of the springs.
+In 1791, they destroyed some of the facilities and dared to revolt when they saw themselves deprived of their business basis by the canalization of the springs.
 The middle spring is located below ground level and is said to have the highest carbon dioxide content of any spring in the world.

 Social House (Společenský dům)

 The social house in the style of classicism and neo-Renaissance was one of the first buildings in the city, the foundation stone was laid already at the end of the 18th century.
-It is one of the most beautiful buildings in Františkovy Lázně and for decades was the most important social meeting place for illustrious spa guests who ate, debated and held balls here.
-Today it houses the wonderful Goethe Restaurant, a Viennese coffeehouse-style café and the former casino, which is no longer open.
+It is one of the most beautiful buildings in Franzensbad and for decades was the most important social meeting place for illustrious spa guests, who dined, debated and held balls here.
+Today it is home to the wonderful Goethe restaurant, a café in the Viennese coffee house style and the former casino, which is no longer open.

 New colonnade with gas bath (Nová kolonáda s Plynovými lázněmi)

-Across from the Social House stands another eye-catcher, the neoclassical New Colonnade designed by Gustav Wiedermann, one of Františkovy Lázněs architecturally most exciting sights.
-The foyer now houses restaurants and stores, including one with wafers, for which the region is so famous, and the nice Café Kolonada serving Italian cuisine.
-Adjacent to the L-shaped colonnade is the gas bath, reserved for spa guests.
-Here natural CO² is used for treatments.
-The entrance to the gas bath is “guarded” by two sphinxes on the skin street, which are supposed to symbolize the prosperity of the city.
+Opposite the Gesellschaftshaus is another eye-catcher, the neoclassical New Colonnade designed by Gustav Wiedermann, one of Franzensbad’s most architecturally exciting sights.
+Today, the colonnade houses restaurants and stores, including an Oblaten, for which the region is so famous, and the charming Café Kolonada with Italian cuisine.
+Adjacent to the L-shaped colonnade is the gas bath, which is reserved for spa guests.
+Natural CO² is used for treatments here.
+The entrance to the gas bath is “guarded” by two sphinxes on the main street, which symbolize the town’s prosperity.

 Church of the Raising of the Cross (Kostel Povýšení svatého Kříže)

-The Roman Catholic parish church of the town celebrated its 200th anniversary in 2020.
-When Emperor Franz I, whose equestrian statue you can find right next door in the town park, visited the town at that time, he was pointed out the lack of churches in Františkovy Lázně.
-The emperor financed the construction from a state fund, although the actual costs were more than twice as high as initially foreseen.
-Exploding construction costs in public projects are thus far from being a phenomenon only of our time …
+The town’s Roman Catholic parish church celebrated its 200th anniversary in 2020.
+When Emperor Franz I, whose equestrian statue can be found right next door in the town park, visited the town at the time, he was informed of the lack of churches in Franzensbad.
+The emperor financed the construction from a state fund, although the actual costs were more than twice as high as initially planned.
+Exploding construction costs for public projects are therefore by no means just a phenomenon of our time …

 The church is one of the few examples of Empire-style churches in the Czech Republic.
-Above the neat yellow facade with its four columns rises the chic bell tower above the gable, where concerts are still played on a 19th-century organ (for dates, see notices at the entrance).
-Inside, the most impressive features are the paintings by Wilhelm Kander, who had already been commissioned to decorate the Holy Cross Chapel at Prague Castle in the mid-19th century, and the Baroque pews, some of which are still original.
+Above the pretty yellow façade with its four columns rises the chic bell tower above the gable, in which concerts are still played on a 19th century organ (for dates, see announcements at the entrance).
+Inside, the paintings by Wilhelm Kander, who was commissioned to decorate the Chapel of the Holy Cross at Prague Castle in the mid-19th century, and the Baroque pews, some of which are still original, are particularly impressive.

 City Park (Městské sady)

-The city park to the north of the spa district offers a beautiful, unspoiled contrast to the often somewhat sterile spa parks in the region.
-Although there are well-kept hedges here as well, there are also interesting places such as a monument in honor of the Czechoslovakians who died in World War II, an equestrian statue of Emperor Franz I in the south of the park, and next to it the highlight of the park, a chic music pavilion, where concerts are always held during the season.
+The city park to the north of the spa district offers a beautiful, rustic contrast to the often somewhat sterile-looking spa parks in the region.
+Although there are well-kept hedges here too, there are also interesting places such as a memorial in honor of the Czechoslovaks who died in the Second World War, an equestrian statue of Emperor Franz I in the south of the park and, next to it, the highlight of the park, a chic music pavilion where concerts are held throughout the season.

 Olga Church (Kostel sv.
 Olgy)

 Among the many beautiful buildings in the center, the church dedicated to St. Olga of Kiev, which belongs to the Orthodox Church of the Czech Republic and Slovakia, stands out.
-It was built between 1881 and 1889 under Gustav Wiedermann in the neo-Byzantine style, making it the oldest Orthodox church in the Czech Republic.
+It was built between 1881 and 1889 under Gustav Wiedermann in the Neo-Byzantine style, making it the oldest Orthodox church in the Czech Republic.
 The construction was financed by donations, mainly from Russian spa guests.
 After the Second World War, many Orthodox Czechs came to the region from what is now western Ukraine, and some Orthodox Slovaks also moved here.
-To this day, their descendants form the main part of the community.
+To this day, their descendants make up the majority of the community.

 The icons inside are donations from several Orthodox countries such as Russia and Greece, while the iconostasis dates back to 1975.
-Interesting detail: the religious feast days shown above all fall in the course season.
-The iconostasis is in the style of the so-called Vosnetsov school, which is hardly used in Russia today.
-A few years ago, the church received relics of several saints through donations from the Sergiyev Posad Monastery north of Moscow, which now rest in capsules in the large wooden cross in front of the iconostasis.
-Among others, supposed body parts of St. Valentine and St. Ludmilla of Bohemia, the first Christian ruler of the country, can be admired here.
+An interesting detail: the religious feast days depicted above all fall within the course season.
+The iconostasis is in the style of the so-called Vosnetsov School, which is rarely used in Russia today.
+A few years ago, the church received relics of several saints through donations from the Sergiyev-Possad Monastery north of Moscow, which now rest in capsules in the large wooden cross in front of the iconostasis.
+Among other things, supposed body parts of St. Valentine and St. Ludmilla of Bohemia, the country’s first Christian ruler, can be admired here.

 Imperial Spa (Císařské lázně)

-The largest spa building in Františkovy Lázně was built in 1880 in the neo-Renaissance style and was designed by Gustav Wiedermann and Karl Haberzettl.
-The financing of one of the most beautiful Františkovy Lázně sights was provided by the St. Petersburg banker Singer.
+The largest spa building in Franzensbad was built in 1880 in the neo-Renaissance style and was designed by Gustav Wiedermann and Karl Haberzettl.
+The St. Petersburg banker Singer financed one of the most beautiful sights in Franzensbad.
 The central atrium with its French-style dome and gallery is particularly magnificent.
 Concerts are still held here.
-Today, the spa with its 120 or so treatment rooms is mainly used as a spa, for example for elaborate mud treatments.
+Today, the spa with its around 120 treatment rooms is mainly used as a spa, for example for elaborate mud treatments.

 Natalie Spring (Pramen Natálie)

-In 1878, three springs were discovered in a wooded area to the east of the center, and they quickly became very popular due to their healing properties.
-When a Serbian princess named Natalie visited the spring two years later, it was named after her.
-After a first provisional superstructure, a wonderful imperial yellow colonnade was built in the interwar period, which was also visited for a long time due to its relative seclusion and the refreshingly cool water of 10 °C. The spring was also used as a spa.
-At that time, a second building boom began in the city.
-Not far from the spring run tracks, over which even today moor from the surrounding area is driven to the center, where it is then processed and forwarded to the emperor’s bath.
+In 1878, three springs were discovered in a wooded area to the east of the town center, which quickly became very popular due to their healing properties.
+When a Serbian princess named Natalie visited the spring two years later, it was promptly named after her.
+After an initial provisional superstructure, a wonderful imperial yellow colonnade was erected in the interwar period, which was visited for a long time due to its relative seclusion and the refreshingly cool 10 °C water.
+At that time, a second building boom began in the town.
+Tracks run not far from the spring, which are still used today to transport peat from the surrounding area to the town center, where it is then processed and transported to the Kaiserbad.

 Lookout tower Salingburg (Rozhledna Salingburg)

-On the occasion of the 500.
-On the occasion of the 500th anniversary of the discovery of the local medicinal springs, Gustav Wiedermann built a lookout tower in the neo-Gothic style on what was then a relatively unwooded hill on the edge of what was then Franz Joseph Park, southeast of the city center.
-The result was a kind of mini fairy-tale castle, which today can be reached from the center within a few minutes via a beautiful walkway.
-The small lookout tower is not only one of the most unusual Franzensbad sights, but it also offers a great opportunity for relaxation and a good view of the dam game enclosure below.
+To mark the 500th anniversary of the discovery of the local healing springs, Gustav Wiedermann built a neo-Gothic lookout tower on what was then a relatively unwooded hill on the edge of what was then Franz-Joseph-Park to the south-east of the city center.
+The result was a kind of mini fairytale castle, which today can be reached within a few minutes from the city center via a beautiful footpath.
+The small lookout tower is not only one of the most unusual sights in Franzensbad, but also offers a great opportunity to relax and a good view of the fallow deer enclosure below.

 Forest Park America (Lesopark America)

-Františkovy Lázně is the closest European city to America, residents like to joke.
-Southwest of the center is an idyllic forest with a 45-hectare lake and several ponds surrounding it, which can be easily reached on a short hike from the center, by bike or by mini-train.
-There is not only a unique bird sanctuary with a lookout pavilion, a boat rental and two recommended restaurants Chaloupka u Vody and Red Baron, but also a free mini zoo with a playground.
-North of the lake is the small swan pond with some of the elegant animals.
+Franzensbad is the closest European city to America, the locals like to joke.
+Southwest of the center is an idyllic wooded area with a 45-hectare lake and several surrounding ponds, which can be easily reached on a short hike from the center, by bike or by mini-train.
+Here you will not only find a unique bird reserve with a lookout pavilion, boat hire and the two highly recommended restaurants Chaloupka u Vody and Red Baron, but also a free mini zoo and playground.
+To the north of the lake is the small swan pond with some of the elegant animals.

 Františkovy Lázně Book Tip

-You speak German, liked the sights of Františkovy Lázně and you want to make a trip to the Bohemian Spa Triangle yourself?
-Then my travel guide “CityTrip Böhmisches Bäderdreiecke” published by Reise Know-How Verlag is just right for you.
-Here I describe not only some more Franzensbad sights, but also Karlovy Vary, Mariánské Lázne? and Cheb in detail and present not only sights, but also provide you with many practical tips about your trip to the Czech Republic.
+Did you like the sights of Franzensbad and would you like to take a trip to the Bohemian Spa Triangle yourself?
+Then my travel guide “CityTrip Bohemian Spa Triangle”, published by Reise Know-How Verlag, is just the thing for you.
+Here I describe not only a few more sights in Franzensbad, but also Karlovy Vary, Mariánské Lázně and Cheb in detail and not only present the sights, but also provide you with lots of practical tips for your trip to the Czech Republic.

 Hotel tips Františkovy Lázně